Student Conduct Procedures

 After the hearing, the panelists will make a determination, based on a preponderance of the evidence, as to whether the respondent violated NYU policy.
 If a violation of policy has been found, the panelists shall then determine appropriate sanctions, up to and including expulsion from the University.

-The panel shall issue a written decision to the respondent, Dean of the respondent’s school, and the Senior Vice-President for Student Affairs generally within ten (10) business days of the hearing.
+The panel shall issue a written decision to the respondent, Dean of the respondent’s school, and the Dean of Students within the Division of Student Affairs generally within ten (10) business days of the hearing.

 As outlined below, sanctions may be issued by a conduct administrator or panel upon the finding of a violation of University policy, or where the respondent has accepted a resolution by agreement.